manogyasingh/StonkExchange/README.md

 # Simple Stock Exchange

 A lightweight stock exchange simulation built with Flask.
-This project implements a basic order book system where users can trade a sample stock through a web interface.
+This project implements a basic automatic order book system.

-## Features

-- **Simple Authentication**: Users can login or register with just a username and password
-- **Initial Portfolio**: New users receive 10,000 currency units and 1,000 SAMPLE stocks
-- **Real-time Order Book**: View current buy (bid) and sell (ask) orders
-- **Order Matching**: Automatic matching of compatible buy and sell orders
-- **Portfolio Tracking**: Monitor your balance and stock holdings
-- **Clean Web Interface**: Easy-to-use interface for placing and viewing orders

 ## How It Works

 The system maintains an order book with two sides: